“Compare and Contrast Candidates”

 You the voter should be able to:

-- Ask questions directly of candidates
+- Ask questions directly of candidates and compare them

 - Educate yourself as a voter